 - Serious Sam uses this for some challenges.
 One has you fighting waves of monsters while a wall of darkness sweeps up and down the hall.
 Another gives you a path of light to walk along across an otherwise dark room; straying off the path results in vicious attack by monsters waiting in the shadow.
 One is where the room goes dark and has to be lit by shooting a button.

 - One paranormal sequence in F.E.A.R.
-2 in the Wade Elementary school does this.
-The terrifying variant of this trope.
+2, in the Wade Elementary school, does this.

 - Operation: Crimson Hook in Rainbow Six: Raven Shield.
 Good thing you have night vision googles.

 - In Modern Warfare's second mission, which is actually titled "Blackout", you cut the power to the house where Nikolai is being held, and infiltrate by night vision.
 Likewise for the dark building at the beginning of "The Bog".